QUAD Cinema Programmer

 When American tourists get skyjacked and held hostage in Beirut, an elite team of U.S commandos – with tough guys Col. Nick Alexander (Lee Marvin) and Major.
 Scott McCoy (Chuck Norris) as squad leaders – are called in to rescue the hostages.
 Based on real events, this incredibly opportunistic example of Golan-Globus filmmaking is packed with great character actors.
 With George Kennedy, Susan Strasberg, Bo Svenson, Robert Vaughn, Shelley Winters, Robert Forster among those cashing a paycheck!

 Classic Jean Claude Van Damme action!
-Van Damme plays Frank Dux, who gives up the life in the army to compete in martial arts tornaments…to the death!
+Van Damme plays Frank Dux, who gives up the life in the army to compete in martial arts tournaments…to the death!
 After dispatching a bunch of inferior martial artists, JCVD has to go up against Bolo Yeung’s Chong Li!

 Navy Seals (1990)

 OOOoooh Navy Seals!
-Michael Biehn and Charlie Sheen lead a battle-hardened SEAL team on a mission to detroy US-built stinger missiles that have fallen into terrorists hands.
+Michael Biehn and Charlie Sheen lead a battle-hardened SEAL team on a mission to destroy US-built stinger missiles that have fallen into terrorists hands.
 With Bill Paxton, Dennis Haysbert, Rick Rossovich and Joanne Whalley-Kilmer rounding out the cast.

 Saturday – Brian Trenchard-Smith